-Proponents of the Lisbon Treaty argued that it increases the powers of the European Parliament.
-This is true.
-There are 19 areas in which the European Parliament has gained a bigger influence than today.
-There are 49 new areas where the European Parliament will have a co-decision they did not have before.
-This is good for the MEPs.
+Proponents of the Lisbon Treaty argued that it would increase the powers of the European Parliament.
+This is partly true.
+Members of the European Parliament have gained a lot more influence through the Lisbon Treaty.

-The problem is that voters and national parliaments have lost more power than what is gained by the MEPs.
-In the 49 areas voters could go for elections in their member states and change the relevant law.
+The problem is that voters and national parliaments have lost more power than what has been gained by the MEPs.
+In the 49 new policy areas voters could formerly stand for elections in their member states and change the relevant law.

 THE DEMOCRATIC DEFICIT